-Once the eLender Services Agreement is in place, the parties intend to discuss additional amendments to this agreement which may include its termination and replacement with other mutually-agreed upon arrangements for the development of eLenderSolutions and the processing of the lenders services business.
+The parties anticipate that there will be additional amendments to the eLender Services Agreement, which may include its termination and replacement with other mutually-agreed upon arrangements for the development of eLenderSolutions and the processing of the lenders services business.
 Although not a condition precedent to the closing, we expect that the revised arrangements will be entered into prior to or immediately after the closing.

-Lease Agreemen
+Lease Agreement

 We are party to a lease agreement, pursuant to which we lease from a subsidiary of FIS certain portions of FIS' Jacksonville, Florida headquarters corporate campus for our Jacksonville headquarters.
 This agreement was originally entered into in March 2005 between the FIS subsidiary and us and was amended and restated in connection with the Certegy merger.
 This lease arrangement continues until December 31, 2007.
 The lease terms are believed to be commensurate with those found in the local real estate market.
-By mutual consent of the parties, the lease agreement will be amended at the time of the closing.
-For a discussion of the changes to these agreements effective as of the closing, see below "- Changes in Related Party Agreements after the Proposed Transactions" beginning on page 116.
+By mutual consent of the parties, the lease agreement will be amended at the effective time of the merger.
+For a discussion of the changes to these agreements effective as of the closing, see below "- Changes in Related Party Agreements after the Proposed Transactions" beginning on page 121.